JAlcocerT/JAlcocerT/content/blog/dev-featureflags.md

 This seems to be the  year for me to discover the **goodies of GO language**.

+> Generate your cute Go avatar: https://gopherize.me/

 Its not just HUGO.

 But Cadyy and Traefik.

-SFTP-GO or the mighty POCKETBASE...
+[SFTP-GO](https://jalcocert.github.io/JAlcocerT/sync-file-tools/#sftp-go) or the mighty POCKETBASE...

 ---